Sigurs/gitops/README.md

 TODO: Bluetooth & other devices

 #### Service: cert-manager
-Used as a Certificate Authority for applications and for requesting Let's Encrypt certificates.
+Used as a Certificate Authority for applications and for requesting Let's Encrypt certificates. <br>
+Let's Encrypt ClusterIssuer yamls need to be manually filed and ran.

 #### Service: Borgmatic
 Used for backups.<br>